thuml/Large-Time-Series-Model/scripts/forecast/README.md

 ## Task Description

-### Few-shot
+### Few-shot Generalization

 To construct data-scarce scenarios, we perform retrieval with the uniform interval in the training split according to the sampling ratio and conduct random shuffling at the end of each epoch to train the model.
 We keep the same validation and testing sets of original downstream datasets and train the baseline model and Timer with the same set of training samples.

 Set `--subset_rand_ratio` to decide the ratio of training samples in few-shot scenarios.

 ### Direct Multi-step (DMS) and Iterative Multi-step (IMS) Forecasting

-GPT has the flexibility to address unfixed context length and excels at multi-step generation by iteratively sliding and enlarging input tokens while small time series models generally refrain from iterative multi-step forecasting to mitigate error accumulation.
+GPT has the flexibility to address unfixed context length and excels at multi-step generation by iteratively sliding and enlarging input tokens.
+However. small time series models generally refrain from iterative multi-step forecasting to mitigate error accumulation.

 Timer adopts autoregression, a.k.a.
 Iterative Multi-step (IMS) in time series forecasting.
 During inference, we concatenate the prediction with the previous lookback series and iteratively generate the next token until reaching the desired length.
-We also provide implementations of Direct Multi-step (DMS)) approach for typical encoder-only forecasters.
+We also implement Direct Multi-step (DMS)) approach for typical encoder-only forecasters.

 Set `--use_ims` to evaluate decoder-only models in the IMS way.
 If the option is not activated, the script evaluates encoder-only models with a fair comparison.